burningskies42/watershed_example/README.md

 # Example of the Watershed Algorithm

-## the algorithm allows separating distinct visual elements on an image
+Rhe algorithm allows separating distinct visual elements on an image